BotTyler/SoftwareEngineeringProject/README.md

 5) wwwroot - Files like css/fonts/js/lib files.

 The Program.cs and the Startup.cs files are there as config files for when the file is compiled and launched.

+Tyler Jarboe - Worked on Database connection, encryption and signin/signup features.
+David Jamieson - Worked on connecting all pages front end elements with backend features.
+Alexey Kuznetsov - Worked on the front end HTML pages.
+Maclane Raley - Worked on front end CSS and font files.